 Intimacy and sexual fulfillment

 Problems related to an unsatisfactory or absent physical relationship tend to occur because no one has spoken with the young man or woman about these matters prior to marriage.
-Often, the prospective couple is unaware about the physical makeup of the human body or is unaware of the Islamic responsibility and right to intimate fulfillment by both parties.
+Often, the prospective couple is unaware of the physical makeup of the human body or is unaware of the Islamic responsibility and right to intimate fulfillment by both parties.
 Inability to communicate seems to exacerbate the problem unless professional intervention is obtained.

 Marriage preparation education will educate potential spouses of their rights and responsibilities with regard to sexual fulfillment.
-It would also provide an opportunity to learn some basics of the human anatomy as well as the traditions of Prophet Muhammad with regard to marital intimacy.
+It would also provide an opportunity to learn some basics of human anatomy as well as the traditions of Prophet Muhammad with regard to marital intimacy.
 The role of good communication skills in sexual fulfillment would also be a part of premarital education.

-Whether a spouse suffers from a physical condition or chronic mental illness, premarital conversation concerning the nature of the disorder, medications used and effective reaction to episodic flare-ups must be engaged in order to prepare the couple for inherent challenges of living with and caring for a sick spouse.
+Whether a spouse suffers from a physical condition or chronic mental illness, premarital conversation concerning the nature of the disorder, medications used and effective reaction to episodic flare-ups must be engaged in order to prepare the couple for the inherent challenges of living with and caring for a sick spouse.